royertiago/porrinha/modus_operandi.md

 use the utility functions in `core/util.h` if you are lazy.)

+Note that there is no extra useful information that the player can retrieve from [`core/util.h`][] in this phase of the game.

 Guessing
 --------

 Calls `Player::guess()` on all players that are still playing the game.

-The `other_guesses` vector contains a list of all the guesses that the other players already made.
-The indexes in the passed vector is the same index described here (and used by the game core).
+The player may use the function `core::guess`, in [`core/util.h`][], to walk through the other players' guesses in order to extend the avaliable information prior to making its own guess.

 If the guess of some player is negative, then it codifies some information about the player guess instead of the guess itself.
 There are three such values:
--   `Player::PENDING`:
+-   `core::PENDING_GUESS`:
     Used when that player still hadn't made its guess, due to the order of the guesses.
--   `Player::NOT_PLAYING`:
+-   `core::NOT_PLAYING`:
     Means that the player is not playing anymore.
     This happens when the player empties its hand.
--   `Player::INVALID`:
+-   `core::INVALID_GUESS`:
     The player had made something invalid.
     Currently, "invalid" means either
     a value outside the range [0, `total_of_chopsticks`]